Hnes-co/bikeApp-backend/README.md

 > Server running on port 3001
 > connected to MongoDB
 ```
 ### Endpoints
 #### /api/import
 - Import journey / station data from csv files to database
 - Data validation with mongoose schemas
+- Splits large datasets into smaller chunks for more reliability.
 ### NOTE: This server is using MongoDB free cluster which has a 512MB storage limit.
-### This means that the database can only hold about 1.5-2 million journey documents.
+### The database can only hold about 2 million journey documents.
+- The database currently contains maximum amount of journeys, if you want to test importing, first send GET request to /api/reset to clear the database.
+- Note that this also clears all the stations.
 #### Example usage with Postman:
 - Make sure the server is running
 - Download your csv file and place it inside bikeApp-backend/assets